Ovyerus/knife-bot/CONTRIBUTING.md

 # Contributing
 If you wish to contribute to knife-bot, make sure to follow the guidelines.
-If it doesn't the PR will most likely not get merged.
+If it doesn't, the PR will most likely not get merged.

 ## Code Style
 Please make sure that any code submitted follows the code style of the rest of the project.